isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Sports & Games.md

 <p align="justify"> In the face of challenges and setbacks, our team exemplifies <b>resilience</b>.
 The boys understand that the path to success is not always smooth, but it's the ability to bounce back and persevere that defines us.
 Whether trailing in a game or facing tough opponents, our players will show unwavering determination, never giving up until the final whistle.
 Resilience is a mindset that we cultivate within every member of our football family.</p>

+<p align="justify">Those boys in football CCA are not just athletes; they are ambassadors of sportsmanship, <b>integrity</b> and fair play.
+Our players understand the importance of representing our school with pride and honor.</p>

+<p align="justify">Join us in celebrating the values that define our football team – a brotherhood built on teamwork, resilience, and responsibility.
+Together, we strive for excellence and aim to leave a lasting legacy that extends far beyond the football field.
+Go Team Meridian!</p>

 <b>Highlights</b>

 <u>2018</u>